edX Quantum 201: Quantum Computing & Quantum Internet

 Prerequisites

 Completion of Quantum 101 (or equivalent) is required.
 You must be comfortable with quantum circuits, Dirac notation, and entanglement at Quantum 101 level.
 Linear algebra at the level of eigenvalue decompositions and complex vector spaces is essential.
-Some familiarity with probability theory and basic classical cryptography helps for the quantum communication course.
+Some familiarity with probability theory and modular arithmetic helps for the algorithms material.

 Hands-on practice